neodrama/github-drama/README.md

 ## Contributing to github-drama

-This repo is intended to point out comical interactions that come up in the world of software development, and not to harass anyone.
-Sometimes tensions build up in online interactions, and the intention of github-drama is to allow participants to take a step back from the drama and say to themselves, "damn, I need to chill".
+This repo is intended to point out controversial situations that come up in the world of software development, and not to harass anyone.
+Sometimes tensions build up in online interactions, and the intention of github-drama is to preserve links to such discussions so people can discover and read them.

 ### Phylogenetic tree